Technical Architecture · Draft 1.0 · Last updated August 2026

 If a file can be shown to have existed in exactly this form in 2026, and if it is historically clear that visually and technically indistinguishable synthetic fabrications were not achievable at that time, then the file predates the capability required to fabricate it.
 This inference holds regardless of what synthetic media technology becomes capable of later.
 The timestamp does not expire; it places the file in a specific historical moment whose technological conditions are independently knowable.

-A timestamp created after indistinguishable synthetic fabrication becomes feasible can no longer support this inference — the existence proof remains valid, but it no longer rules out the possibility of synthetic origin.
+A timestamp created after indistinguishable synthetic fabrication becomes feasible can no longer support this inference.
+The existence proof remains valid, but it no longer rules out the possibility of synthetic origin.
 Files anchored before that threshold retain the stronger evidentiary property permanently.
 This is the basis for treating anchoring of existing historical collections as time-sensitive.

-Two anchoring scenarios — same proof mechanism, different evidentiary weight
+Two anchoring scenarios: same proof mechanism, different evidentiary weight

 anchored 2026